masikh/Masikh-Python-LDAP-Suite/README.md

 ││ Unlink user from netgroup                                                  ││
 ││                                                                            ││
 ││ Enter username: robert                                                     ││
-││ Enter netgroup: users-silver                                               ││
+││ Enter netgroup: users-sil                                                  ││
 ││                                                                            ││
 ││ ERROR: robert is not a member of netgroup users-sil                        ││ ││                                                                            ││